 You can also let us know if you have a problem with a council-provided service, or if you just want to acknowledge the positive work your council and councillors are doing.
 We’re here to listen and are committed to providing outstanding service.
-Like you, our staff and elected members want the best for our city.
+Like you, our staff, the mayor and councillors want the best for our city.

 Give us a call on 07 577 7000.
 We’re available 24/7, even on public holidays.

 When you call us, we may ask for your contact details and date of birth.
 This information helps us to make sure your customer records are complete and up-to-date.

 Email firstname.lastname@example.org and we'll respond to you within two working days.

 Feedback and complaints

 If you are experiencing a problem with any of our services or you want to let us know what you think of our services or service delivery and how we can improve.

 If you have an urgent enquiry or a work request please contact us on 07 577 7000.

 Council takes complaints seriously and encourages customers to come forward if they are not happy with the service received or the process they have or are going through.
 Complaints give valuable feedback and opportunities for Council to improve its standards.